-The memory map for TMPM471F10FG is based on the Arm Cortex-M4 (with FPU) processor core memory map.
-The internal ROM, internal RAM and special function registers (SFR) of TMPM471F10FG are mapped to the Code, SRAM and peripheral regions of the Cortex-M4 (with FPU) respectively.
+The memory maps for TMPM4M Group(1) are based on the Arm Cortex-M4(with FPU) processor core memory map.

+The internal ROM, internal RAM and special function registers (SFR) of TMPM4M Group(1) are mapped to the Code, SRAM and peripheral regions of the Cortex-M4(with FPU) respectively.
 The special function register (SFR) means the control registers of all input/output ports and peripheral functions.